from Mukogawa Fort Wright Institute Cultural

 was Kana, named after the 11-year-old Japanese girl who made the doll with her

-pictures of the dolls and sent these to Japan through MFWI in Spokane.
+mother's help.
 The long journey of the dolls then began.
 They were taken to every class, and

 the children became good friends with Kana and Kanae.
 Toshiba International